Works

 Ongoing out-of-hours work throughout the Armadale area between Gladstone Road and Prout Road, see map below for reference.
 Dates, times and locations are subject to change.

-Temporary closure of Forrest Road, westbound and Aragon Court (until late April)
+Temporary closure of Forrest Road, westbound, Neerigen Street and Aragon Court (until late May)

 A temporary diversion road is in place to facilitate local resident access to properties from 8 Aragon Court to 26 Aragon Court.